 The Church expresses itself in geographic ministries known as regions.
 Within their established boundaries, the regions function in areas of mission and nurture and call regional ministers as their spiritual and administrative leaders.
 These ministers serve as chief executive officers of the region.

 The College of Regional Ministers is a group composed of the senior regional ministers of the Christian Church (Disciples of Christ) for the purpose of meeting and working together along with the General Minister and President.
-Rev. Dr. Cathy Myers-Wirt, co-regional minister of the region of Oregon and Southwest Idaho, is the current president of the College of Regional Ministers.
+Rev. Greg Alexander of the Kentucky region is the current president of the College of Regional Ministers.
 The group typically meets three times a year.

 The College coordinates and networks with the other expressions of the Church.
 The College also takes up personnel matters involving alleged misconduct by regional or congregational personnel.
 In addition, the College assists local pastors who are engaged in congregational transformation and clergy who have an urgent need for relocation or repair of their facilities.